 I first tasted sweet Fuyu persimmons at a farmer’s market in California.
 The farmer sliced one for a sample, from a squat tomato-looking fruit.
 It was crisp and tender, and tasted sweet–not at all the persimmons I knew.
-Wow–what a treat!.
+Wait!
+I thought persimmons had to ripen into extremely soft, creamy almost jelly-like sweetness.
+Not.

-Ripe Fuyu persimmons are more like ripe nectarines or pears.
+Fuyu persimmons are unique.
+When ripe, they’re more like ripe nectarines or pears.
 They should be firm, yet yield to gentle pressure.
-With their elegant tear-drop centers, the crisp orange flavorful beauties make a pretty fruit tart.
+With their elegant tear-drop centers, the orange beauties make a pretty fruit tart.

-Seems like there is always someone new to persimmons.
 When you serve this tart, everyone gets excited and wants to know more about both Fuyu persimmons and pomegranate seeds.
-And of course this dessert–persimmons in a delicious nutty nutmeg crust.

 - If you think pomegranate seeds are a pain to remove from their protective web—try this trick: Cut pomegranates in half.
 Holding one half, cut side down in your palm, sharply smack the red leathery skin with a solid wooden spoon.
 Keep tapping until the brilliant red gems all drop into the bowl.

-- This tart uses a tart pan with a removable rim.
+This tart calls for a tart pan with a removable rim.
+(Affiliate link.)
 These specialty pans are so perfect for attractive tarts, both savory and sweet.
 Like this Leek, Goat Cheese and Tofu Tart with Cornmeal Crust.
 You’ll want to make this Chocolate Walnut Tart too.

 Avocado Toast with Persimmon, Pomegranate and Fennel by Floating Kitchen